firesharkstudios/butterfly-server/README.md

 ```

 The above code...
-- Listens for a channel to be created by a client (`channelServer.OnNewChannelAsync`)
+- Listens for a channel to be created by a client (via `channelServer.OnNewChannelAsync`)
 - Creates a `DynamicSelectGroup` that sends any data event transactions to the client (via `channel.Queue`)
 - Creates a `DynamicSelect` that defines the data the client should receive initially and when any of this data changes